ProjectSegfault/Segfautils/readme.md

 # Segfautils
-Web utilities for Project Segfault
+Web utilities for Project Segfault, written in Next.js.

 ## What does it do?
 For now it powers our contact form.
 In the future we will expand our APIs so you can do more cool things.